 The notes taken by Krell were made into a book, Kincaidiana, and is a highly recommended element for understanding and creating a musical performance.
 It is published by the National Flute Association and available at their online store.

-Herbine's orginal lecture material from 2003, A Musical Approach, is printed in the Winter 2006 edition of the Flutist Quarterly, pp.46-51
+Herbine's orginal lecture material from 2003, “William Kincaid and Marcel Tabuteau: A Legendary Collaboration.”, is printed in the Winter 2006 edition of the Flutist Quarterly, pp.46-51

 From the last surviving student of master oboist Marcel Tabuteau who was also a colleague of Tabuteau in the Philadelphia Orchestra, oboist and english horn master Louis Rosenblatt